Increase the Power and Impact of Your Brand with a WOW Statement

 In my experience, there are gaps between formal, traditional marketing statements, the pillars of marketing success, and the actual application and results of these structures.
 The statements are either too formal and wordy or too slapstick and trendy.
 The pillars used to build and define marketing efforts were based on consumer behavior of the 1950s at best.

 Now, yes, an argument could be made that if these statements are crafted properly, then they become timeless and flexible to accommodate the market, technology, and consumer trends.
 And, the pillars provide a consistent structure and language throughout the industry.
-But the reality is, the statements often aren’t crafted properly and the pillars can become too confining which results in organizations become stuck in a swamp of constantly changing, evolving, or even obsessing over something that doesn’t matter because it was never created in a way that is useable, flexible, or as a way to unify the organization or it’s market.
+But the reality is, the statements often aren’t crafted properly and the pillars can become too confining which results in organizations becoming stuck in a swamp of constantly changing, evolving, or even obsessing over something that doesn’t matter because it was never created in a way that is useable, flexible, or as a way to unify the organization or it’s market.

 Hence the introduction of what I call, the WOW statement.